takitajwar17/inherit-algoarena/README.md

 ## 🌟 Mission

-**CodeBridge** is dedicated to bridging the digital divide by making quality coding education accessible to underserved communities worldwide.
+**Inherit** is dedicated to bridging the digital divide by making quality coding education accessible to underserved communities worldwide.
 Born out of the AlgoArena Hackathon for Social Good, our platform tackles educational inequality by providing AI-powered personalized learning experiences that adapt to diverse learning styles, socioeconomic backgrounds, and accessibility needs.

 ### 🎯 The Problem We're Solving